 f) Keeping your personal information safe when it is being used, shared and stored.

-Under GDPR and the Data Protection Act (2018), you are classed as a data subject.
+The Data Protection Act (2018) you are classed as a data subject.

 Your rights, as a data subject, are set out in chapter three of GDPR in five sections: